 The construction of this beautiful monument was completed in year 1868.
 An interesting fact about this building is that in the initial decades it was home to General and Revenue Secretariat of the Mysore Government, which was then under the rule of legendary King Tipu Sultan.

 This is unarguably one of the most beautiful buildings (monuments) not only in Karnataka state but also in entire India.
-Vidhan Soudha is actually seat of the state legislature of Karnataka and hence is the most important government building in entire state.
+Vidhan Soudha is actually seat of the state legislature of Karnataka.

 Tipu Sultan’s Summer Palace